B’nai Shalom, Diablo Valley Hadassah and

 Contra Costa Times, October 4, 2013

-Just after Kaulkin moved to the East Bay from Washington, DC, she heard about a woman who had been raped and killed on one of the local trails.
+Just after Kaulkin moved to the East Bay from Washington, D.C. where she raised her family, she heard about a woman who had been raped and killed on one of the local trails.

-“The news shook me,” she said.
-“My heart ached for her and her loved ones, for women and girls everywhere who are raped, maimed, battered, murdered.
-I didn’t know this would be a theme in the novel I would finally write but that is what happened.”
+“The news shook me; my heart ached for her and her loved ones, for women and girls everywhere who are raped, maimed, battered, murdered.
+I didn’t know this would be a theme in the novel I would finally write but that is what happened,” Kaulkin, now of Walnut Creek, wrote on her website.

 the publication of